nghiant3223/handbook/dev/system_design/web_related_definition.md

 ## The application server
 - An application server exposes business logic to client applications through various protocols, possibly including HTTP
 - Such application server clients can include GUIs (graphical user interface) running on a PC, a Web server, or even other application servers.
-- In most cases, the server exposes this business logic through a component API,
+- In most cases, the server exposes this business logic through a component API
+- Example: JBoss, Weblogic, ...
 ## Example
 - An online store that provides real-time pricing and availability information
 - The site will provide a form with which you can choose a product